sulzbals/hapra/sheet6/a3/README.md

 ### a) Shellcode Injection: Gestalten Sie Level 5 derart, dass Schadcode auf dem Stack des Spielers ausgeführt wird.
 Beachten Sie, dass ASLR eingeschaltet und NX ausgeschaltet sind.
 Tipp: Verwenden Sie zur Demonstration den Shellcode von den Folien oder beliebigen Shellcode aus dem Internet, um /bin/sh auszuführen.

+The exploit consists of two parts:

+1. An one-lined string stored on `level5/labyrinth` that is big enough to overflow the buffer allocated on the stack and overwrite the return address;
+2. An environment variable containing the shellcode to be run, preceeded by a "NOP sled" to increase the size of the code and therefore the probability of it being executed.

+In order to perform the first part of the exploit, I used the `cyclic` method from `pwntools` to generate a large sequence (to cause a buffer overflow) and saved it to `level5/labyrinth`.
+Then I ran the game in `gdb` and found out which part of the sequence was loaded into the `EIP` ("raaf").
+Finally I used the `cyclic_find` method to retrieve the part of the sequence that would overwrite the stack just until the position before the return address, concatenated it to a given address, and saved that to the labyrinth file.
+By doing this, the program flow is always redirected to that address when level 5 is selected.

+Now that we control the instruction pointer, we have to inject the shellcode and point to it.
+Since `ASLR` is enabled, the best we can do is having a good guess of where this code will be loaded to.
+That is why NOP sleding is used, so if the flow is redirected to any of the NOPs that were injected, the shellcode is executed as well.
+The shellcraft is injected by setting an environment variable (which is loaded to the stack) containing it.

+In order to perform the exploit, run `python3 shellcode-inject.py`.
+It will write a payload into `level5/labyrinth` that redirects the flow to the address `0xffa41fb8` and also will write the shellcraft to `shellcode.32`.
+Both files are included with the solution as well.
+If you keep running `SHELLCODE=$(cat shellcode.32) ./labrys.32`, eventually `0xffa41fb8` will point to some part of the shellcraft, and a shell will be spawned if you select level 5.

 ### b) Return Oriented Programming: Verwenden Sie nun die labrys_rop.{32,64} Binaries und beachten Sie, dass diese mit NX-Unterstützung kompiliert sind, d.h. starten Sie beliebigen Schadcode ohne ausführbaren Stack.
 Tipp: Tools wie github.com/JonathanSalwan/ROPgadget und github.com/sashs/Ropper unterstützen Sie bei der Suche nach Gadgets.